 The Board of Directors has a strong commitment to high standards of corporate governance, integrity and ethics.
-Although as an AIM-quoted company it was not formally required to do so, the Group had followed the principles of the UK Corporate Governance Code so far as was deemed practicable and appropriate for the nature and size of the Group.
-In line with the London Stock Exchange’s recent changes to the AIM Rules for Companies requiring all AIM-quoted companies to adopt and comply with a recognised corporate governance code, the Board has adopted the Quoted Companies Alliance (QCA) Corporate Governance Code (“the Code”).
-This statement sets out in broad terms how the Company complies with the Code and its ten principles.
+Although no longer an AIM-quoted company (even though it was not formally required to do so), the Group had followed the principles of the UK Corporate Governance Code so far as was deemed practicable and appropriate for the nature and size of the Group.
+In line with the London Stock Exchange’s changes to the AIM Rules for Companies requiring all AIM-quoted companies to adopt and comply with a recognised corporate governance code, the Board adopted the Quoted Companies Alliance (QCA) Corporate Governance Code (“the Code”).
+This statement sets out in broad terms how the Company seeks to comply with the Code and its ten principles.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-The Group provides permanent and contract specialist recruitment services to selected industry sectors, with offices in London and Manchester, Hong Kong, Dubai, Johannesburg, Singapore and Frankfurt.
+The Group provides permanent and contract specialist recruitment services to selected industry sectors, with offices in London and Manchester, Hong Kong, Dubai, Houston, Dusseldorf, Johannesburg, Singapore and Frankfurt.

 Through investment in people and technology, the Group seeks to provide progressive returns to shareholders by offering its clients innovative approaches to recruitment and a globally connected service.
 The Group continually reviews growth opportunities for establishing new revenue lines from new service areas and in new geographical locations, both organically and through acquisition.
 All businesses within the Group undertake detailed planning and budgeting each financial year, and the Board believes that this process drives the Group’s core activity.

-The Group’s latest Annual Report and Admission Document provide further detail on the Group’s strategy and business model, as well as the key challenges faced by the Company in achieving its goals.
+The Group’s Annual Reports provide further detail on the Group’s strategy and business model, as well as the key challenges faced by the Company in achieving its goals.
 Details on how these challenges are addressed are set out below in relation to principle 4.

 Principle 2: Seek to understand and meet shareholder needs and expectations

-The Group has no significant institutional shareholders as at the date of this statement, and provides retail shareholders with updates of performance through regular announcements, and through the publication of its half year and annual reports.
-Corporate information (including all Company announcements) is available to shareholders, investors and the public on the Company’s website.
+The Group has no significant institutional shareholders, and provides shareholders with updates of performance through the publication of its annual reports.
+Corporate information is available to shareholders, investors and the public on the Company’s website.